2011 Seattle cruise season finishes stronger than expected; 885,949 passengers

 “Our cruise business means jobs for folks in King Co and across Washington State,” said Port of Seattle Commission President Bill Bryant.
 “Each ship call leaves behind about $1.9 million, and that’s good economic news for our region.”

-Looking forward to 2012, Seattle, is expect to see 880,918 cruise passengers with 201 scheduled cruise ship dockings.
+Looking forward to 2012, Seattle is expected to see 880,918 cruise passengers with 201 scheduled cruise ship dockings.

 Source: Port of Seattle